philcockfield/meteor-package-paths/README.md

 # Meteor Package Loader
 Manages file paths for Meteor packages.

+File inclusion is handled automatically by Meteor for `apps`.
+No so for packages which require explicit file inclusion references within the `package.js` file.

+This package scans the folder strucutre of package automatically updating the file inclusion paths within your `package.js` file.

+While it updates the `package.js` file, it is non-destructive and only changes the file paths, leaving all other references within `package.js` intact.

-Along with emulating the default Meteor folder based load order, this package provides [sprockets](https://github.com/sstephenson/sprockets) style overriding of the load order of files within the `package.js` file.
+Along with emulating the default Meteor file load order rules, this package provides [sprockets](https://github.com/sstephenson/sprockets) style overriding of the load order of files within the `package.js` file.
+This can be particularly useful in the odd occasion where you really need one JS file to exist in the environment prior to another - and you don't wish to pervert your naming or folder structure to achieve that.